8 Career Resolutions You Should Keep

 You should constantly create and work towards achieving career goals.
 Goals keep you focused and motivated, and they hold you accountable for your own professional development.
 Create goals that will challenge you and push you to new marks of success.
 Work on refining current skills and building new ones or focus on increasing your productivity.
 Whatever your goal, it should be unique to you and your needs.
 Write your goals down to hold yourself accountable and remind yourself of how you want to grow in the new year.

 Seek Feedback More Often

 If you want to improve in any area, you will need continuous and productive feedback.
 Getting feedback from those around you, whether it comes from your boss or your colleagues, helps you to see more clearly what you are doing well and what you could be doing better.
+Although critical feedback can be difficult to hear, it’s better to know how you’re perceived by others than to not know.
 If your workplace is not giving you feedback in a routine and continuous manner, start seeking it out yourself this year.
 It will make you more self-aware and more effective.

 Take a Break

 If you are a hard worker, don’t forget to take time for yourself to rejuvenate and reenergize.
 Taking a break helps prevent burn-out and overstressed or overworked situations.
 Take some time for yourself every day, perhaps at the beginning or the end of the day, to focus on yourself and something unrelated to the professional world.

 It’s easy to get sidetracked with a busy work day and lose sight of organization.
 But when this happens, you may find yourself losing things more often, forgetting to do important items on your to-do list, or increasing the stress you already feel.
 It’s important that you prioritize organization so that you can stay on top of your game and worry about the important things instead of where you left that piece of paper.

 Learn a New Skill